Last updated November 12th, 2018.

 For example, an agent might list a large mansion for a 2% commission, but they’d charge 5% for a small shophouse apartment.
 Commissions are payable by the seller.

-Several websites help make things easier for buyers and sellers alike.
-These include RealEstate.ph and Lamudi.com.ph.
+Several websites help make things easier for buyers and sellers.
+They include RealEstate.ph and Lamudi.com.ph.
 As a seller, commissions can often be minimized through clever use of online portals.

 Is Buying Philippines Property a Good Investment?

 Landed property in some areas remains a good investment.
 However, this isn’t feasible for a lot of buyers.
-It involves dealing with leaseholds and/or nominee structures.
-The cost and effort is usually just too great.
+It involves dealing with leasehold titles and/or nominee structures.
+The effort and cost is usually just too great.

-For most people, your best option is to wait for a pullback in the market.
+For most people, your best option is to wait for an eventual pullback in the market.
 Either that or buy property in a country growing just as fast but with more reasonable prices.

 Real estate values in the Philippines are simply too expensive compared to their neighbors and stage of development right now.